bernicebetito/NSCOM02-IP-Addresses/README.md

 # NSCOM02-IP-Addresses
-_An IP Address tool that includes Subnet Calculator, Checking of Address Class, and Checking of Address Type._
+_An IP Address tool that includes Subnet Calculator, Checking of Address Class, and Checking of Address Type._\
+Date Accomplished: September 25, 2020

 ## Use
 This project allows users to learn more about IP Addresses through different tools.